Foraging For Wild Tea

 EVERGREEN TREES

 Evergreen needles are easily found throughout the USA and are a great place to start when foraging for tea.
-They are very fragrant, and rich in vitamin C and multiple antioxidants.
-These teas generally taste like the smell of Christmas, but needles from different species take on distinct flavors.
+They are very fragrant and rich in vitamin C and multiple antioxidants.

 Young needles make the best tea, as older ones tend to accumulate bitter tannins over time.
 Needles should, therefore, be harvested from the tip of branches, where they’re often lighter in color.
 Though new growth in early spring makes the best tea, young needles can be harvested year-round.

 To make evergreen tea, just pour boiling water over a large handful of needles and let them steep for around 10 minutes.
 Cutting up the needles with scissors makes it easier for the needles to infuse.

-Steeping evergreen teas overnight in cold water instead or as sun tea avoids releasing the bitter tannins, or a sweetener can help balance their flavor.
+I love fir tea.
 Spruce and fir needles make the most Christmassy teas, with a very familiar evergreen scent.
 This sharp flavor is wonderful when paired with a sweetener like honey.
-Pine makes a milder tea and is slightly more acidic.
-Cedar tea is sweeter and stronger than the other evergreen teas.

 Trying out these recipes is a great way to learn to identify major groups of conifers, and to explore the variety they have to offer in scent and flavor.
 You’ll have a free hot drink on hand year-round!